Living in Free Union, VA | Toby Beavers Realtor Guide

 • To the Charlottesville-Albemarle Airport: about 25 to 35 minutes.

-Commuting times can vary with school drop off peaks and event traffic.
+Commuting times can vary with school drop-off peaks and event traffic.

 For people who work on the UVA Grounds or in downtown Charlottesville, the daily drive is manageable and often worth the lifestyle tradeoff.